McCullen v. Coakley

 McCullen v.
-Coakley, 573 U.S. 464 (2014), is a United States Supreme Court case involving a First Amendment challenge to the validity of a Massachusetts law establishing 35 ft fixed buffer zones around facilities where abortions were performed.
+Coakley, 573 U.S. 464 (2014), was a unanimous United States Supreme Court decision involving a First Amendment challenge to the validity of a Massachusetts law establishing 35 ft fixed buffer zones around facilities where abortions were performed.

 The law – part of the Reproductive Health Care Facilities Act – barred non-exempt individuals from entering or remaining "on a public way or sidewalk adjacent to a reproductive health care facility within a radius of 35 feet".
 The Court unanimously held that the law violated the First Amendment to the United States Constitution, as applied to Massachusetts through the Fourteenth Amendment.

 Background

 In 1994, the United States Congress passed the Freedom of Access to Clinic Entrances Act, which, among other things, prohibited the use of physical force toward or physical obstruction of a person seeking to obtain or provide reproductive health services.

 In 2000, Massachusetts passed the Reproductive Health Care Facilities Act, which was broadly modeled on laws upheld by the Supreme Court in Hill v.
 Colorado.
-Within an 18 ft radius around the entrances or driveways of reproductive health care facilities, the Act prohibited approaching within six feet of another person "for the purpose of passing a leaflet or handbill to, displaying a sign to, or engaging in oral protest, education, or counseling with such other person", unless this was done with the person's consent.
-The Act also contained a prohibition against obstructing a person who was entering or leaving such a facility.

-In 2007, the Act was amended.
-The 18-foot no approach zone was replaced with a 35 ft buffer zone around reproductive health care facilities.
-The amended law prohibited non-exempt individuals from "knowingly enter[ing] or remain[ing] on a public way or sidewalk adjacent to a reproductive health care facility within a radius of 35 feet".
-Exempt individuals included: people leaving and entering the facility, employees and agents of the facility within the scope of their employment, law enforcement and other first responders, and persons using the "public sidewalk or street right-of-way adjacent to such facility solely for the purpose of reaching a destination other than the facility".
+The Massachusetts Reproductive Health Care Facilities Act was enacted in response to a history of confrontations, obstruction, and violence outside abortion clinics.
+Before the law, clinics experienced protests that sometimes blocked entrances, impeded access for patients and staff, and led to heated confrontations between abortion opponents and supporters.

+The original 2000 Act sought to ensure that patients and clinic employees could safely enter and leave reproductive health care facilities.
+It prohibited obstructing access, physically interfering with people seeking or providing services, and other disruptive conduct.
+Massachusetts initially relied on these targeted restrictions rather than fixed buffer zones.

+By 2007, however, the state concluded that these measures had not adequately addressed persistent congestion and confrontations at certain clinics.
+It therefore amended the Act to establish 35-foot fixed buffer zones around clinic entrances and driveways.

 The amended Act was challenged by seven individuals who engaged in "sidewalk counseling" outside Planned Parenthood clinics in Boston, Worcester, and Springfield, Massachusetts under the First and Fourteenth Amendments.

+The District Court rejected both of the petitioners' constitutional challenges, and the First Circuit affirmed.
+The First Circuit held that the Massachusetts buffer-zone law was a valid time, place, and manner restriction under Ward v.
+Rock Against Racism, concluding that it appropriately balanced the state's interests in public safety and access to abortion clinics with the petitioners' First Amendment rights.